Dry Facts about Earth:

 broadcasting, meteorological, military kind) there are by now 5 known natural

-satellites, whose orbit is somehow connected with Earth.
+satellites, which orbit is in a way connected with Earth.

 Moon